 A site dedicated to telling the history of one of the most important bases in the history of our country.

 The old base is slowly moldering away, it is sad, but I guess time has that effect on everything.
 I originally started the site because I felt Fort Wolters' place in history needed to be preserved.
 During WWII over 200,000 Infantry trainees cycled through there, and when it was re-opened as the Army's Primary Helicopter School over 40,000 student pilots graduated - most of them destined for the war in Vietnam.
-Four decades have past since I was first stationed at Wolters, now the base has a sad, evocative air about it.
+Many years have passed since I was first stationed at Wolters, now the base has a sad, evocative air about it.
 Whenever I go back to visit the old base my mind slides back to when it reverberated with the activity of hundreds of choppers launching and landing during the day.
-During my visits, I also think of my departed friends, and the other ex-Wolterites who also died in Vietnam or during WWII.
+During my visits, I also think of my departed friends, and the other ex-Wolterites who also died in WWII or Vietnam.
 The base may be moldering and the facilities becoming derelict, but they are still a memorial to the spirit of the fighting men who spent part of their youth in this special part of central Texas......

 Capsule History of Fort Wolters: